alimjeeed/ascii-art-web-dockerize/README.md

 ### Docker Support

-This project now includes a `Dockerfile`, allowing you to easily containerize and deploy the application.
+This project includes a `Dockerfile`, allowing you to easily containerize and deploy the application.
 With Docker, you can run the app in an isolated environment, ensuring consistency across different systems and simplifying the deployment process.

 ## Screenshot